Hyderabad : 13/07/2021

 , Tirupati, and

-, Dehradun, were also part of the study published in the recent issue of ‘Current Science’.
+Indian Institute of Remote Sensing, Dehradun, were also part of the study published in the recent issue of ‘Current Science’.
 The team comprised Vinay Ashok Rangari,

-and NV Umamahesh.
+CM Bhattand NV Umamahesh.

 Though Hyderabad had not recorded the quantum of rainfall it got in September 1908 resulting in the Musi deluge in the last 113 years, the severity of the flooding has been on the rise.
 This the researchers attributed to unplanned growth of the city and encroachment of water bodies.
 “The August

-of 2000 (241.5 mm rainfall in 24 hours) caused huge property loss and more than 90 residential colonies were submerged (2 to 4 metres of water level).
+floodsof 2000 (241.5 mm rainfall in 24 hours) caused huge property loss and more than 90 residential colonies were submerged (2 to 4 metres of water level).
 Hyderabad witnessed another intense downpour on October 13, 2020, and the event points to the persistent warnings that people chose to overlook over these years… the massive flooding… impacted more than 120 colonies, 20,500 homes and causing as many as 80 deaths,” the researchers said.

 Satellite data showed a significant reduction in open land and an overall decline in the number of water bodies and their spread.
 The researchers focussed on Zone-12 that comprises Begumpet, Ameerpet, Madhapur, Kukatpally, Rajiv Gandhi Nagar, Chandra Nagar, Tulasi Nagar and Laxmi Nagar.
 The Zone-12 had 65% impervious area in 2000.
 It has now increased to 89%.
 This, in other words, means it witnessed 23.75% concretisation in the last 20 years.